Miss Earth Argentina: History

 The Miss Earth Argentina title was launched in 2001 with Daniela Stucan as the first titleholder who represented Argentina in the international pageant and won an elemental title, Miss Fire (third runner-up) in the Miss Earth 2001 pageant.
 In 2006, the pageant was held by Glamour Argentino.
-From 2007-2010, the franchise was under the organizers of Belleza Argentina/N-Entertainment under the direction of Nadia Cerri (1997 Miss International Argentina).
+From 2007 to 2010, the franchise was under the organizers of Belleza Argentina/N-Entertainment under the direction of Nadia Cerri (1997 Miss International Argentina).
 In 2012, the franchise was awarded to Gary Colos of Miss Argentina La Nueva Era when N-Entertainment failed to send delegates in the 2010 and 2011 editions of Miss Earth.